Value Cards: An Educational Toolkit for Teaching Social Impacts of Machine Learning through Deliberation: A Case Study Using the Value Cards Toolkit in Practice

 \subsubsection{Qualitative Analysis}

-The qualitative dataset used in this study include group proposals, open-ended questions in the post-survey, in-class reflection and group discussions.
+The qualitative datasets used in this study include group proposals, open-ended questions in the post-survey, in-class reflection and group discussions.
 The in-class reflection and group discussions were audio-recorded and transcribed using otter.ai \cite{otter}.
-In this case study, our goal is to examine student learning along the three objectives as shown in Table~\ref{tab:mapping-objectives-outcomes}.
+In this case study, our goal is to examine student learning along with the three objectives as shown in Table~\ref{tab:mapping-objectives-outcomes}.
 We started from inductive coding \cite{braun2006using} to extract codes that show evidence of learning and developed a codebook.
 In total, we summarized 6 main codes and 38 subcodes.
-We then categorized the codes into the three learning objectives.
-In the end we used a deductive coding approach, applying the codebook on the entire dataset to present evidence of learning along the three objectives.
-Our approach builds upon and differs from existing grounded theory \cite{charmaz2014constructing} and thematic analysis \cite{braun2006using} approaches in that the goal of the inductive coding is not to find out emerging themes and summarizing themes, rather to develop a codebook that serves as a vehicle for the subsequent deductive coding to undercover evidence and insights of student learning along the three objectives.
+In the end we used a deductive coding approach, applying the codebook on the entire dataset to present evidence of learning along with the three objectives.
+Our approach builds upon and differs from existing grounded theory \cite{charmaz2014constructing} and thematic analysis \cite{braun2006using} approaches in that the goal of the inductive coding is not to find out emerging themes and summarizing themes, rather to develop a codebook that serves as a vehicle for the subsequent deductive coding to undercover evidence and insights of student learning along with the three objectives.